jamesalmeida/tesla-infotainment/README.md

 This command builds the app for production to the `build` folder, optimizing the build for the best performance.

 ### `npm run deploy`
 To make this project work as a Github Page, I added this command to deploy to a Github Page.
+You'll want to add the `PUBLIC_URL` to your `.env` file to point to your Github Pages URL.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).